kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 She always felt so *small*.

-Not physically—her body was long and wiry, almost stretched thin by gravity that never loved her back.
-No, she was small in the way people get when they forget how to be real.
-When they perform every gesture like it's been passed down from ghosts.

 She kept trembling, like she wasn’t built for touch.
 Like something had broken and regrown inside her crooked.

 Katherina sang sometimes, low and off-key.
 And she danced.
 Not like a girl, but like a marionette.
 Tangled strings, twirling just out of reach, her toes skimming ash.